 There was a significant difference among the three groups for all the PA measures except the syllable segmenting task (see Table 4).
-Follow up contrasts showed that the non-dyslexic students outperformed the mildly dyslexic and dyslexic students for blending phonemes ($F(2,107)=8.93,\,p<.01,\,\eta^2=.14$), for internal phoneme consonant deletion ($F(2,107)=88.47,\,p<.01,\,\eta^2=.62$), and for total scores ($F(2,107)=79.30,\,p<.01,\,\eta^2=.60$).
-The non-dyslexic students outperformed the dyslexic students for phoneme onset identification ($F(2,107)=6.20,\,p<.01,\,\eta^2=.10$) but there was no difference between the non-dyslexic and mildly dyslexic students for that measure.
-For phoneme segmentation ($F(2,107)=33.51,\,p<.01,\,\eta^2=.39$) and phoneme onset deletion ($F(2,107)=44.82,\,p<.01,\,\eta^2=.46$), the non-dyslexic students outperformed the mildly dyslexic and dyslexic students but there was no difference between the mildly dyslexic and dyslexic groups.
-The effect sizes were small for syllable segmenting, moderate for phoneme onset identification, and large for all the other measures.
+Follow up contrasts showed that the non-dyslexic students outperformed the mildly dyslexic and dyslexic students for blending phonemes (F(2,107) = 8.93, p < .01, $\eta^2 = .14$ ), for internal phoneme consonant deletion (F(2,107) = 88.47, p < .01, $\eta^2 = .62$ ), and for total scores (F(2,107) = 79.30, p < .01, $\eta^2 = .60$ ).
+The non-dyslexic students outperformed the dyslexic students for phoneme onset identification (F(2,107) = 6.20, p < .01, $\eta^2 = .10$ ) but there was no difference between the non-dyslexic and mildly dyslexic students for that measure.
+For phoneme segmentation (F(2,107) = 33.51, p < .01, $\eta^2 = .39$ ) and phoneme onset deletion (F(2,107) = 44.82, p < .01, $\eta^2 = .46$ ), the non-dyslexic students but there was no difference between the mildly dyslexic students but there is no difference between the mildly dyslexic students but there was no difference between the mildly dyslexic students but there is suggistering the mildly dyslexic and dyslexic students but there is no difference between the mildly dyslexic and dyslexic students but there is no difference between the mildly dyslexic and dyslexic students but there is no difference between the mildly dyslexic and dyslexic students but there is no difference between the mildly dyslexic and dyslexic students but there is no difference between the mildly dyslexic and dyslexic groups.
+The effect is sizes were small for syllable segmenting, moderate for phoneme onset identification, and large for all the other measures.